Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 In our Global Supplemental Benefits business Cigna again had double-digit revenue and earnings growth while continuing to make targeted investments to support future growth.
 Results from our Group Disability and Life business are benefiting from continued stable results in our Life portfolio and further improvements in our Disability performance.
 Overall, we began 2017 with strong momentum that we expect to carry through the remainder of the year and as such have increased our outlook for revenue, medical customer growth and EPS.

 Now I'd like to transition to how our ongoing value creation for you, our shareholders, goes hand-in-hand with improving the lives of our customers.
-As you know, we remain focused on enhancing access to affordable personalized quality quick care when and where health care services are consumed, all while we continue to expand peace of mind solutions for our customers around the world.
+As you know, we remain focused on enhancing access to affordable personalized quality care when and where health care services are consumed, all while we continue to expand peace of mind solutions for our customers around the world.

 We continue to innovate new ways to incentivize, engage and support both customers and providers of healthcare in a very localized manner, an approach which our experience shows helps to identify health risks earlier while also providing customers with greater value when they do need health services.